winitzki/scall/tutorial/programming_dhall.md

 We also remark without proof that:

-- The formulations of the "foldable" property via `foldMap`, via `fold`, and via `toList` are equivalent.
+- The functions `foldMap`, `fold`, and `toList` are equivalent (isomorphic as types), assuming that suitable naturality laws hold.
+- The functions `traverse` and `sequence` are isomorphic as types, assuming that suitable naturality laws hold.
 - All polynomial functors are both foldable and traversable.

-- All traversable or foldable functors are polynomial.
+These properties are proved in "The Science of Functional Programming".

 Usually, there is more than one way of defining a `Foldable F` and a `Traversable F` evidence for a given functor `F`.
 Different definitions correspond to different ways of iterating over values of type `t` that are stored in a data structure of type `F t`.